Predicting how every Premier League team will line up in 2025/26

 Leeds are another club who will try to break the promoted teams curse after storming to the Championship title last season.

-Lukas Nmecha, Jaka Bijol, Sebastiaan Bornauw, Gabriel Gudmundsson, Sean Longstaff, Anton Stach, and Lucas Perri have all arrived, with defender James Justin and striker Artem Dovbyk reportedly of interest.
+Lukas Nmecha, Jaka Bijol, Sebastiaan Bornauw, Gabriel Gudmundsson, Sean Longstaff, Anton Stach, and Lucas Perri have all arrived, with defender James Justin and winger Noah Okafor also added.

-Willy Gnonto will remain a key man in attack, while Joel Piroe will hope to translate his success in the Championship to the top flight.
+Willy Gnonto will remain a key man in attack, while Dominic Calvert-Lewin will hope to stay clear of injuries and spearhead his new side's quest for the all-important goals.

 Liverpool

-Liverpool's Premier League title defence has begun with a hugely impressive summer transfer window, with Arne Slot signing Florian Wirtz, Jeremie Frimpong, Milos Kerkez and Hugo Ekitike in a statement of intent by the Reds.
+Liverpool's Premier League title defence has begun with a hugely impressive summer transfer window, with Arne Slot signing Florian Wirtz, Jeremie Frimpong, Milos Kerkez and Hugo Ekitike, with a British-record move for Alexander Isak finally completed on deadline day.

-Frimpong and Kerkez replace Trent Alexander-Arnold and Andy as the club's new full-backs, with Wirtz likely to start off the left and Ekitike the new striker through the middle.
+Frimpong and Kerkez replace Trent Alexander-Arnold and Andy Robertson as the club's new full-backs, with Mohamed Salah, Wirtz, Ekitike and Isak their exciting new front four.

 Manchester City

-Manchester City got lots of their business done prior to the start of the Club World Cup, with Rayan Cherki, Tijjani Reijnders and Rayan Ait-Nouri coming through the door to give the side a fresh look.
+Manchester City got lots of their business done prior to the start of the Club World Cup, with Rayan Cherki, Tijjani Reijnders and Rayan Ait-Nouri coming through the door to give the side a much-needed revamp.

-Manchester City predicted XI (4-3-3): Ederson; Livramento, Dias, Gvardiol, Ait-Nouri; Rodri, Reijnders, Cherki; Foden, Haaland, Marmoush
+Manchester City predicted XI (4-3-3): Donnarumma; Lewis, Dias, Gvardiol, Ait-Nouri; Rodri, Reijnders, Cherki; Foden, Haaland, Marmoush

 Manchester United

-After a disastrous 2024/25 campaign, Man Utd have chosen to get behind manager Ruben Amorim by strengthening in their attack with the signings of Matheus Cunha and Bryan Mbeumo.
+After a disastrous 2024/25 campaign, Man Utd have chosen to get behind manager Ruben Amorim by strengthening in their attack with the signings of Matheus Cunha, Bryan Mbeumo and Benjamin Sesko.

 Newcastle